vaukalak/reprolog/README.md

 ## Loggers and outputs

 Loggers are responsible to format and data to display.
+Right now there:

+`newOldDiffLogger` - displays new, old properties, and property diff on each update.
-Right now there `newPropsLogger` (displays only new properties on each update) and `newDiffPropsLogger` (displays new deteled, added properties and properties diff on each update).
+`newPropsLogger` - displays only new properties on each update.
+`newDiffPropsLogger` - displays new deteled, added properties and properties diff on each update.

 Outputs display data provided by loggers.
 Right now there `consoleOutput` which logs data as plain console object.
 And `consoleTableOutput` which displays data in a table layout